PSLCL/testing-framework/portal/README.md

 ## Install Database Schema

-The MySQL database schema can be found at `testing-framework/database/qa_portal.mwb`.
-Using the MySQL Workbench import the schema into the MySQL database.
+The MySQL database schema can be found at `testing-framework/database/qa_portal_create.sql`.
+Using the MySQL Workbench or MySQL client execute the SQL script in order to create the database.

 ## Configuration